From PhysioNet to Foundation Models -- A History and Potential Futures: Appendix

 The first open access health database, released in 1980, was the MIT-BIH arrhythmia database \cite{Moody1990}.
 In many ways, this was far ahead of its time, pre-dating the open access revolution, sparked by the invention of the internet and the openness of the physics research community at the European Organization for Nuclear Research (Centre Européen Recherche Nucléaire, or CERN).
-It was at CERN where the World Wide Web (WWW) emerged from the physics community in 1989, spearheaded by Tim Berners-Lee \cite{bernerslee1991wwwproject}.
-A British computer scientist, Berners-Lee is credited (along with a team of other researchers \cite{bernerslee1991wwwpeople}) as the inventor of the World Wide Web, the HTML markup language, the URL system, and HTTP which were all fundamental components of the WWW revolution \cite{white2023openaccess}.
+It was at CERN where the World Wide Web (WWW) emerged from the physics community in 1989, spearheaded by Tim Berners-Lee \cite{bernerslee1991wwwproject} and a team of researchers \cite{bernerslee1991wwwpeople}.
 The Web was initially designed to facilitate research information sharing among physicists working on global projects, particularly particle physics and the associated theoretical research.
 Notably, the arXiv pre-print archive for physics was established in 1991 by Paul Ginsparg at Los Alamos National Laboratory (LAN-L) to accelerate and increase openness in knowledge sharing in physics.
 These events set the foundations for open access publishing and preprint sharing that we all enjoy today, and while the movement has been exploited in many ways, it's hard to deny the impact it has had on research \cite{Bryan2021,tsipouri_liarti_vignetti_grapengiesser_2025}.